 How much capital would you need to generate interest and dividend income of US$14,400 a year?
 About US$360,000.

 But, in fact, you could make this work with a bit less.
 I’m assuming that you’re 50 years old right now.
 Perhaps you’re older.
-And, regardless of your current age, at some point in the future, Social Security should kick in, taking the pressure off your monthly interest and dividend requirements.
+And, regardless of your current age, at some point in the future, Social Security should kick in, taking the pressure off your monthly interest and dividend requirements to retire overseas.